 The existence of a signed non-compete agreement does not guarantee that it will be enforceable.
 In fact, in order to stand up to the intense scrutiny it will likely receive during a dispute, an agreement must meet several requirements.
 If a judge determines that certain terms are unreasonable, the court may reform or modify an agreement as it deems necessary.
-Due to the complexity of these cases, each dispute is reviewed on an individual basis.
+Due to the complexity of these matters, each dispute is reviewed on a case-by-case basis.

-In Texas, for an agreement to be enforceable it must:
+In Texas, for a non-compete agreement to be enforceable it must:

 - Contain specific limitations regarding its scope and the geographical area covered

 - Clearly indicate the length of time that restrictions will apply

 - Not overstep its role in protecting a business’s goodwill or interests; it must be reasonable in its restrictions